FreeBSD-14.3 qcow2 images readme

 You should now be using the full disk on your FreeBSD VPS.

-12. Do a FreeBSD system update:
+12. Do a FreeBSD system update and upgrade:

 pkg update